katzenpost/katzenpost/HACKING/index.rst

 development workflow
 --------------------

+You have two choices:

-You may choose to NOT use go dependency vendoring.
+1. You may choose to NOT use go dependency vendoring.
 In that case you can simply check out all our git repos yourself and you can also use "go get" to retrieve transitive dependencies.
+Keep in mind you'll have to move aside the vendoring directory in the ``daemons`` repo if you intend to build which your local copies of katzenpost dependencies instead of what is in the ``vendoring`` directory.

-Here's how to use our dependency vendoring system with a development workflow:
+2. Here's how to use our dependency vendoring system with a development
+workflow:

 0. Acquire a recent version of dep: https://github.com/golang/dep